src-d/blog/.github/ISSUE_TEMPLATE/new-blog-post.md

 * Categories:
 * Deadlines: are there any deadlines for this? do we need to wait for any other event?

+## Blog process

+- Create a proposal on this blog repo
+- Get proposal accepted by DevRel
+- Create a copy of [this gdoc](https://docs.google.com/document/d/1BxhHlkxytm-xCDVy4vRkdyjqwe9w7pIWoauaLpMMreE/edit#heading=h.rujpt9lvqbj8) & update the template header
+- Add the draft of you blog post directly in gdoc with grammarly enabled
+- Get reviewers to add LGTM as a comment in the draft
+- Submit to DevRel for final review & scheduling

 ## Table of contents

 What are the main sections of the blog post?
 What will each one explain?